ta-datapt-bcn/PR01-project-python/Readme_Mastermind.md

         The computer will use a black peg to indicate how many pegs are in a correct position and are the right color.
         If neither are true, then no peg should be placed.
 - Code guesser (the player):
-    1. The player will have to place 4 color pegs in every round (colors can be repeated)
+    1. The player will have to place 4 colored pegs in every round (colors can be repeated)
     2. The code guesser only

 Note: The code maker may place these pegs in any order.